-Is it safe to replace my own damaged electrical outlet? | Usually | 5% | Sometimes | 50% | Rarely | 14% | Never | 26% | Unsure | 2% | | | Question: Is it safe to replace my own damaged electrical outlet?
-Top Answer (50% of 34 votes): Sometimes.
+Is it safe to replace my own damaged electrical outlet? | Usually | 5% | Sometimes | 47% | Rarely | 16% | Never | 27% | Unsure | 2% | | | Question: Is it safe to replace my own damaged electrical outlet?
+Top Answer (47% of 36 votes): Sometimes.

-Answer: Sometimes Explanation: After mike is her power is on | Alltypes electric llc | Answer: Never Explanation: Although replacing a receptacle seems like a simple project, technicians are trained to look at other items while they are performing the work.
-Items such as loose wire connections can cause an overheating issue with the wire and can cause fires. | Electrical Services Plus LLC | Answer: Sometimes Explanation: only if you know what you're doing | Roche Electric & Consulting | | ProMatcher | Answer: Sometimes Explanation: If you are familiar with electrical systems it is usually a fairly easy task.
-However, it is usually best to allow an experienced professional complete to reduce the risk of electrical shock, shorts or fires. | Construct Boss | Answer: Sometimes Explanation: If you know what you are doing and can do it correctly then go for it.
-I have seen people try to replace outlets and lose all track of where the wires go especially if its a switched outlet. | D B Electric | Answer: Unsure Explanation: Depends on what you know as an individual, but normally you should hire a licensed electrician | My Electrician | | ProMatcher | Answer: Sometimes Explanation: Unless you are comfortable with working on your own electrical wiring, I would suggest hiring a pro to do it.
-No matter what you should never work on a circuit that has power on it. | Seabreeze Electric | Answer: Never Explanation: the main reason is safety.you need a professional electrician to diagnostic the reason the device got damage. | P A ELECTRICAL INC. | Answer: Rarely Explanation: Most home owners are not compatent | Jove Electric | | ProMatcher | Answer: Sometimes Explanation: If you hook up the wire connections correctly. | LED Electrical Services |
+Answer: Rarely Explanation: Without knowing how to properly do the work, it is best practice to contact a professional. | G & H Electrical Services, LLC | Answer: Never Explanation: Always consult with a Professional. | Djinn's Handy And Cleaning Services LLC | Answer: Sometimes Explanation: After mike is her power is on | Alltypes electric llc | | ProMatcher | Answer: Sometimes Explanation: only if you know what you're doing | Roche Electric & Consulting | Answer: Rarely Explanation: There might be something else inside of the box that is difficult to see without experience/training. | Aegis Electric LLC | Answer: Sometimes Explanation: If you are familiar with electrical systems it is usually a fairly easy task.
+However, it is usually best to allow an experienced professional complete to reduce the risk of electrical shock, shorts or fires. | Construct Boss | | ProMatcher | Answer: Unsure Explanation: Depends on what you know as an individual, but normally you should hire a licensed electrician | My Electrician | Answer: Sometimes Explanation: If you can handle this task, make sure power is off | Advanced Electrical and Energy | Answer: Sometimes Explanation: Unless you are comfortable with working on your own electrical wiring, I would suggest hiring a pro to do it.
+No matter what you should never work on a circuit that has power on it. | Seabreeze Electric | | ProMatcher | Answer: Rarely Explanation: Most home owners are not compatent | Jove Electric | Answer: Sometimes Explanation: Depending on the nature of the replacement | Advanced automation inc | Answer: Sometimes Explanation: If you hook up the wire connections correctly. | LED Electrical Services |

 |